SalahAdDin/django-jetpack/README.rst

 Beta
 ====
 Current version is still in beta phase.
-Use it at your own risk (though may be already enough workable).
+While it is used in production by various users, proceed with caution.

 License
 =======